 Setting The Record Straight: In the past, I mentioned a glaring omission from the Lectionary.
 I mentioned that Father Valentine Young (d.
 2020) was the one who discovered that glaring omission.
-Indeed, he wrote to the Vatican about this issue in the 1980s, and received a response.
+Indeed, he wrote to the Vatican about this issue in the 1980s, and did receive a response—although it was rather vague and inconclusive.
 At the time I wrote those articles, I didn’t know anyone else who was talking about this glaring omission—but look what Cardinal Stickler wrote in 1997:

 Pastorally “unpopular” passages—often of fundamental theological and moral significance—were simply eliminated.
 A classic example is the text from I Corinthians 11:27-29.
 Here, in the narrative of the institution of the Eucharist, the serious concluding exhortation about the grave consequences of unworthy reception has been consistently left out, even on the Feast of Corpus Christi.